DillonMercz/SOS-Bot/README.md

 The ngrok default is port 80 which is also present on their site if you scroll down.
 Add your authtoken

+Then run this command make sure that the TWILIO_NUMBER is set to your TWILIO_NUMBER.
 ```
 npx twilio phone-numbers:update $TWILIO_NUMBER --voice-url [insert the ngrok tunnel link here]
 ```

+🎠 Okay your set up is all done!